Free Hallstatt Walking Tour:

 20. Catholic Church & Cemetery (Pfarrkirche):

 About The Catholic Church & Cemetery: As Christianity started to spread around the region as early as the 700s, it took until 1181 for a small Romanesque church to be built in Hallstatt.
 Although it was difficult to build into the vertical rock faces, the Salt Miners had a lot of pride in their work and even added a tower.
 With additional prosperity, the Catholic church was greatly enlarged in 1320, just 9 years after Hallstatt first gained official market rights.

 The current stone church, officially called Maria Am Berg, was completed in 1505 and has stood the test of time.
-The altar was completed by the 1520 and has the Virgin Mary with a baby Jesus as well as Saint Catherine, patron saint of woodcutters, and Saint Barbara, patron saint of miners.
+The altar was completed by 1520 and has the Virgin Mary with a baby Jesus as well as Saint Catherine, patron saint of woodcutters, and Saint Barbara, patron saint of miners.
 During the harsh religious reformation of the 1500s, the church was used alternately by both Catholics and Protestants.
 From 1601 through 1781 local Protestants were removed from town by the Archbishop against the locals’ wishes before both religions were eventually afforded equality.
-Since 1939, the upkeep has been the responsibility of this small, local parish who did a complete renovation in 2002.
+Since 1939, the upkeep has been the responsibility of this small community, and the local parish did a complete renovation in 2002.

 While we love the historic altar and paintings inside the church, the main draw for us is by far the cemetery!
 The tightly-packed cemetery has two levels with a total of just over 100 graves.
 Each grave has its own small flower garden and a simple grave marker made out of either timber or rod iron.
 It’s hard to describe how the old world feel of the cemetery overwhelms you on the first impression.
 The graves are so cramped they almost seem to lay atop of one another.
-Because there is such a lack of cemetery space in town 1200 bodies have actually been cycled through the cemetery and into the nearby Bone House.
+Because there is such a lack of cemetery space in Hallstatt, 1200 bodies have actually been cycled through the cemetery and into the nearby Bone House.
 We will visit the carnal Bone House which displays painted skulls next on this Hallstatt walking tour.

 21. Bone House in Michael’s Chapel (Beinhaus):